 Money Metals Exchange has teamed up with the Sound Money Defense League to offer the Sound Money Scholarship -- the first gold-backed scholarship of the modern era.
 Starting in 2016, these organizations have set aside 100 ounces of physical gold (currently worth more than $130,000) to reward outstanding students who display a thorough understanding of economics, monetary policy, and sound money.

 The Sound Money Scholarship is open to high school seniors, undergraduate, and graduate students with an interest in economics, specifically the tradition of the Austrian school.
 Applicants do not have to be economics majors to be eligible to receive this scholarship.

 Money Metals Exchange and the Sound Money Defense League also announced this year’s blue-ribbon panel of judges:

-John Tamny is director of the Center for Economic Freedom at FreedomWorks.
-He's also editor of RealClearMarkets.com and a senior economic adviser to Toreador Research & Trading.
+John Tamny is the director of the Center for Economic Freedom at FreedomWorks.
+He's also the editor of RealClearMarkets.com and a senior economic adviser to Toreador Research & Trading.
 Previously, Tamny worked in private wealth management for Credit Suisse and Goldman Sachs.
-He received a B.A. in government from the University of Texas at Austin, and an M.B.A. from Vanderbilt University's Owen Graduate School of Management.
+He received a B.A. in government from the University of Texas at Austin and an M.B.A. from Vanderbilt University's Owen Graduate School of Management.